Should You Go or Stay? How to Decide About Holiday Travel When You Have an Elderly or Chronically Ill Pet

 Could you do a short trial run before committing to longer travel?

-That small step helped us rebuild some trust in the process.
-It gave us a way to test how the dogs handled being in someone else’s care and how we handled being away.
-For you, it might look different.
-Maybe it’s not an overnight trip, maybe it’s just leaving the house for a few hours and seeing how your pet (and your nervous system) respond.
+Your version of a “trial run” might look different.
+It may not be an overnight trip at all.
+It might simply be leaving the house for several hours or half a day to see how your pet (and your nervous system) respond.
 A short trial run can give you valuable information about how your pet adjusts, how your sitter communicates, and how your own anxiety settles once you have real data instead of just worry.
 Sometimes it confirms that staying close is best.
 Other times, it shows that with the right support, small steps toward travel can feel doable again.

 Check Your Own Emotional Readiness